rune-rs/rune/book/src/multithreading.md

 });
 ```

 > Virtual machines do allocate memory.
-To this overhead too you'd have to employ
+To avoide this overhead you'd have to
-> more advanced techniques, such as storing virtual machines in a pool or thread
+> employ more advanced techniques, such as storing virtual machines in a pool or
-> locals.
-Once a machine has been acquired the `Unit` and `RuntimeContext`
+> [thread locals].
+Once a machine has been acquired the `Unit` and
-> associated with it can be swapped out to the ones you need using
+> `RuntimeContext` associated with it can be swapped out to the ones you need
-> [`Vm::unit_mut`] and [`Vm::context_mut`] respectively.
+> using [`Vm::unit_mut`] and [`Vm::context_mut`] respectively.

 Using [`Vm::send_execute`] is a way to assert that a given execution is thread
 safe.
 And allows you to use Rune in asynchronous multithreaded environments,